henkjannl/TravelWallet/README.md

 File                   | Contains
 ---------------------- | ----------------
-TravelWallet.FCStd     | Original FreeCAD file with which the models were created BottomWithoutName.step | Step file of the bottom part without a name on it BottomWithoutName.stl  | STL file of the bottom part without a name on it BottomWithoutName.amf  | AMF file of the bottom part without a name on it TopPart.step           | Step file of the top part without a name on it TopPart.stl            | STL file of the top part without a name on it TopPart.amf            | Advanced manufacturing format of the top part
+TravelWallet.FCStd     | Original FreeCAD file with which the models were created BottomWithoutName.3mf  | A Prusa project file for the bottom part BottomWithoutName.step | Step file of the bottom part without a name on it BottomWithoutName.stl  | STL file of the bottom part without a name on it BottomWithoutName.amf  | AMF file of the bottom part without a name on it TopPart.3mf            | A Prusa project file for the top part TopPart.step           | Step file of the top part without a name on it TopPart.stl            | STL file of the top part without a name on it TopPart.amf            | Advanced manufacturing format of the top part